-Samuel B. Waltemyer was born October 5th, 2000 in York County Pennsylvania.
-As an only child Sam learned of the importance of self values and the importance of individual freedoms and independence in one's own life.
+Samuel B. Waltemyer was born in October of 2000 in York County, Pennsylvania.
+Growing up, Sam learned of the importance of self values and the importance of individual freedoms and independence in one's own life.
 Sam also places a high importance on the public programs our government offers.
 Growing up in, and continuing to support the York County Library system with countless hours visiting and volunteering hours.

 Early on Sam found comfort fulfilling leadership roles and had an early interest in politics.
 With that in mind, it is no real surprise that in his freshman year at the York County School of Technology during the 2016 Presidential election, Sam found himself wrapped up in the world of politics yet again.
 One of his friends who attended York Tech for the Information Technology program created a poster similar to that of President Obama's "Hope" poster using a photo of Sam's.
 "If you add my name to the bottom," Sam told him, "I'll run for president."
 Poster in hand, Sam quickly found the first year he would be Constitutionally eligible to run for president of the United States- in 2036.